red-green-coding/red-green-coding.github.io/_posts/2024-11-10-jekyll-apexcharts.md

 {% raw %}{% endif %}{% endraw %}
 ```

-In the same file we add another script block.
-This script block will execute after the page has loaded.
-It will find all elements that contain apex configuration and dynamically replace them with a rendered version that uses the provided configuration.
+In the same file (within the same conditional), add another script block to render charts after the page loads.
+This script will find all code blocks containing ApexCharts configuration and replace them with rendered charts:

 ```html
 <script>